Alan Yarrow

-Sir Alan Colin Drake Yarrow, FCSI (born 27 June 1951) was Lord Mayor of London 2014–15.
-He is an investment banker, who has served as Chairman of the Chartered Institute for Securities & Investment (CISI) since 2009.
+Sir Alan Colin Drake Yarrow, FCSI (born 27 June 1951) is a British investment banker, who has served as Chairman of the Chartered Institute for Securities & Investment (CISI) since 2009.
+He served as the Lord Mayor of London from 2014 to 2015.

 Biography

 Early life

 Yarrow was born at Johor Bahru, Malaysia, and attended Harrow School before studying at Manchester Business School.

 Finance career

 Yarrow worked as a financier in the City of London for 37 years with Dresdner Kleinwort until December 2009 and latterly as Chairman of its UK banking operations.
 He has also been Deputy Chairman of the Financial Services Authority practitioner panel, as well as serving on the Council of the British Bankers' Association and the Takeover Panel.

 Civic service

 Yarrow was appointed a Justice of the Peace (JP) for the Courts of England and Wales in London in 2007.
 Yarrow has represented the Ward of Bridge and Bridge Without since becoming a City Alderman in 2007.
 He was admitted as a Liveryman of the Worshipful Company of Fishmongers in 2007.
 He has since become a member of the International Bankers', Glaziers' and Launderers' livery companies.
 He is an Honorary Liveryman of the Worshipful Company of Scientific Instrument Makers.

 Sir Alan served as Sheriff of London for 2011–2012.
 On 28 October 2014, he was elected to succeed Dame Fiona Woolf as the 687th Lord Mayor of London, serving for 2014–15.
 His responsibilities for his annual term as Lord Mayor commenced on 9 November 2014, the day before the Lord Mayor's Show.
 Among numerous other duties, Yarrow has promoted the City of London and UK financial services worldwide in liaison with the Foreign and Commonwealth Office.